rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 ...
 ```

-Note that we declare the stream-queue here as well.
+Note that we declare the stream here as well.
 Because we might start
-the consumer before the producer, we want to make sure the queue exists
+the consumer before the producer, we want to make sure the stream exists
 before we try to consume messages from it.

 We need to use `Consumer` class to create the consumer and `ConsumerConfig` to configure it.

 We're about to tell the server to deliver us the messages from the
-queue.
+stream.
 We provide a callback `MessageHandler` on the `ConsumerConfig`.

 `OffsetSpec` defines the starting point of the consumer.
 In this case, we start from the first message.